A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Main complexity results for the SI-SGF

 \item The implementation of the algorithm does not rely on the knowledge of the true sparsity-level $s$ of an optimal solution.
-Instead, an over-estimate of its $\ell_1$-norm will suffice to set the hyper-parameters of Algorithm \ref{main-alg}.
+Instead, an over-estimate of its $\ell_1$-norm will suffice to set the hyper-parameters of Algorithm \ref{main-alg}. \item Finally, the effectiveness of the proposed algorithm depends on machine precision $\hat\epsilon$, the relative approximation error due to rounding in floating point arithmetic.
+In particular, it is implicitly required that, to implement the SI-SGF, the quantity $\delta$ cannot be smaller than $\hat\epsilon$.
+In other words, it is required that $\frac{\theta}{Kd}\geq\delta> \hat\epsilon$.
+For the double precision on a 32-bit computer, $\hat\epsilon=2^{-52}\approx 10^{-16}$, which requires that $Kd< \frac{\theta}{\hat\epsilon}\approx 10^{16}\cdot \theta$.
+Thus, in spite of the worst-case dimension-insensitive complexity of the proposed SI-SGF, there is an upper limit on the admissible problem dimensionality.
+This limit is less stringent when the machine precision improves.

 \end{itemize} \end{remark}